Rahul-0108/namaste-javascript-notes/notes/season-2/lecture-04.md

 }
 handlePromise();
 // 📌 `Hi` printed instantly -> now code will wait for 2 secs -> After 2 secs ('Hello There!'
 'Promise resolved value by p2!!') will get printed and in the subsequent second i.e. after 3 secs ('Hello There!
-2' 'Promise resolved value!!') will get printed
+2' 'Promise resolved value!!') will get printed if p2 was have 3000 ms timer, then p1 will be immediately printed as it would already been resolved by the time control comes to line of const val2 = await p;
 ```

 Q: Question is Is program actually waiting or what is happening behind the scene?